GMR Group: GMR Aerocity Hyderabad

 In April 2021, GMR Group announced the launch of GMR Hyderabad Airport City, which is proposed to be the largest aerotropolis in India spread across 1500 acre around Rajiv Gandhi International Airport, and is being billed as an "integrated ecosystem covering Office Space, Retail, Leisure, Entertainment, Hospitality, Education, Healthcare, Aerospace & Logistics".
 In September 2021, GMR Group said that it would invest ₹ 519.52 crore towards metro connectivity at the airport.
 During foundation laying ceremony of Hyderabad Airport Metro Express on 9 December 2022, GMR Group contributed ₹625 crore, or 10 percent of the project's cost.

 GMR Aero Services

 GMR Aero Services offers specialized services in the field of airport development and operations, which include aviation consultation, engineering and maintenance, operations management, security solutions, and staff training.

 GMR Aero Academy

 GMR Aero Academy (GMRAA) was established at the Rajiv Gandhi International Airport, Shamshabad, Hyderabad in 2009.

 GMR started its Aviation Academy in Kochi, Kerala on 23 January 2023 at ASAP Community Skill Park, KINFRA, Kalamassery, Kochi.

 GMR Aviation

 GMR Aviation was formed in 2006 to offer aircraft charter services and consultancy for business aviation.
 Apart from owning and managing its own fleet, GMR Aviation also manages aircraft of other business groups.

 GMR Engineering and Management Services (GEMS)

 GMR Engineering and Management Services (GEMS), is a provider of engineering and management services and has been in operation for the last 15 years.

+Highways

+GMR Highways Ltd

+GMR Highways builds, owns multiple highways and expressways in India.